 DON’T let there be any hidden stipulations.
 NO fine print (that isn’t obvious and isn’t included in the main text of the description).
 Let’s say you run a nail salon.
 Your Groupon is for a half-price manicure.
 Your customer buys it with the intention of getting a gel manicure (it’s a popular service).
 But they arrive and find that they have to pay $25 extra for gel.
 If they didn’t notice that in the Groupon’s terms, they’re going to be unhappy.
 Yes, you might get more buyers if you don’t clearly note the distinction, but the overall effect will be negative.
 You want customers to know exactly what they’re getting, and what they’ll pay if they want additional services.

 DO offer a product or service that stands out from competitors.
 For instance, there are lots of bakery and sweets Groupon and LivingSocial deals out there.
-One in particular specializes in bundt cakes.
+One, in particular, specializes in bundt cakes.
 They make tiny, single-person bundt cakes.
 They make medium-sized, 4- or 5-person bundt cakes, and they make very large bundt cakes for 10 or more people.
 You might pass that business by if you’re just in the market for a treat or birthday cake.
 But if you see a shop that just makes bundt cakes and offers an exceptional deal, you might stop and think.
 If you get the deal, go there, get amazing customer service, and get incredible cakes, there’s a good chance you’d go back.
 You might even tell your friends.

 DO collect names and emails with confirmation to communicate directly with them.
 This is critical to increasing the lifetime value of each new client secured this way.
 The idea here is to grow your list of future regular priced business opportunity.
-Fail to do this, and you’ve removed a great opportunity on this strategy.
+Fail to do this, and you’ve removed a great opportunity for this strategy.

 This is what these mass coupon websites are all about – getting a chance to show consumers en masse, what your business is all about.
 If you approach it that way, it could be a win.
 If you look at as a short-term dollars-and-cents proposition, you’re doomed.
 Deals like this only work if you refuse to lose sight of your brand’s identity and your customer focus.